 - Children whose twin or sibling from a multiple birth is admitted otherwise than as an expected pupil;

-- Children with special educational needs who are normally taught in a special educational needs unit attached to the school (if the school has one), or registered at a special school, who attend some infant classes within the mainstream school. *Raleigh Infant Academy does not have a Specialist Support Base
+- Children with special educational needs who are normally taught in a special educational needs unit attached to the school (if the school has one), or registered at a special school, who attend some infant classes within the mainstream school. *Raleigh Infant and Admirals Academies do not have a Specialist Support Base

 - Where one of our academies hosts a Specialist Resource Base (SRB) on site, the admissions authority is the Local Authority.
 Where students are entered onto the academy roll they are under a separate PAN for the SRB and not included in the academy's annual PAN,